Support and Resources

 There are no hard and fast rules that dictate how to respond when a child comes to you and tells you they are being abused.
 Common sense dictates that care must be taken to protect the child and honor the courage it takes to disclose.
 The following are a few guidelines that may help:

-• Let the child know you will be available if they want to talk again.
+• Let the child know you are available if they want to speak to you again.